eliasm307/vscode-file-jumper/README.md

 ]
 ```

+## fileJumper.autoJump

+Defines whether the extension should automatically jump to the related file when only one file is found.

+**Default**: `true`

 # Usage

 To use File Jumper, simply right-click on a file in the file explorer panel or on a file tab which has one of the icons from your configuration (which shows it has links to other files) and select "Jump to...".